I grew up with six brothers. That’s how I learned to dance – waiting for the bathroom!

 Diagrams for The Last Waltz

-The British Origami Society holds the copyright for Elias’s works and diagrams are available from the BOS website (sadly sold out at the time of writing).
+The British Origami Society holds the copyright for Elias’s works.
 The diagrams for the Last Waltz are in the book The Origami of Neal Elias which I bought at the BOS Convention.
 This book also includes the diagrams for Elias’s model of The Thinker, the Boy on a Rocking Horse, and Andres Segovia.

 I will write a review of this book soon, but for now I’ll just say thank-you to Dave Venables for the many hours of dedication in putting this book together.
 This is destined to be a ‘must-have’ for anyone that enjoys folding paper.
-You can get the book from the British Origami Society via their Supplies page or on Amazon.
+You can get the book on Amazon here.

 With the permission of the BOS, Sara Adams has produced an excellent set of videos explaining how to fold this model in about an hour.
 These are available, free of charge, on her YouTube channel.